Connectoids II: existence of normal trees: Open problems

-Since any non-singleton connected set in $D$ contains a vertex of $A$, any vertex of $D'$ either intersects $A$ or is a singleton.
-Any vertex of $D'$ intersecting $A$ has finite $\leq$-down-closure, by choice of $\leq$ and since $A$ is countable.
-Thus any such vertex satisfies the condition for countable colouring number.
+Since every non-singleton element of $\cC$ contains an element of $A$, every element in $\cP \subseteq \cC$ either intersects $A$ or is a singleton.
+Every element of $\cP$ intersecting $A$ has finite $\leq$-down-closure, by the choice of $\leq$.
+Thus every such vertex satisfies the condition for countable colouring number.